 - Determine a winner even with low visitor traffic, i.e., A/B testing does not need millions of data to give the best results

 If your objective is to test changes on multiple elements that work towards the same goal, multivariate testing is a better solution for you.
-You don’t just get to see the impact of the combination of changes but also the impact of changes made to individual elements (known as sections in VWO).
+You don’t just get to see the impact of the combination of changes and the impact of changes made to individual elements (known as sections in VWO).

 To learn how to modify elements on one page and then replicate those changes across your website, refer to How to Implement a Change Across Your Website.